-- Wholesale shops in Eastleigh have a variety of quality of the same item.
-Therefore, a stall on the ground floor can sell a khaki trouser at KSh600 and you get the same item, in a different quality, at KSh800 on the second floor.
-Do not be fooled by the price; check the quality.
+- Wholesale shops in Eastleigh have different quality of the same item.
+Therefore, a stall on the ground floor can sell khaki trousers at KSh900, and you get the same for KSh1200 on the second floor.
+Do not be fooled by the price; always check the quality.

 - Make a few rounds before you buy anything.
-There’s no price consensus among traders so the price may vary from one mall to the other.
+There is no price consensus among traders; consequently, the price may vary from one mall to the other.

 - When asking about the price as a seller, always ask for the price and the minimum number of pieces.
-Some traders set the minimum at three pieces while others say a minimum of half a dozen (six pieces).
+Some traders set the minimum at three items, and others say a minimum of half a dozen (six pieces).

-- Buy just a few items of each design.
-Buy three to six pieces of each so that you can clear the stock fast and come back just in time to get the latest shipment.
+- Buy just a few of each design.
+Buy three to six of each to clear your stock fast just in time to get the latest shipment.

-- The malls have several entrances and exits so you might get in one way and exit on some godforsaken backstreet.
+- The malls have several entrances and exits.
+You might enter one way and exit on some godforsaken backstreet.

 How to get to Eastleigh Shopping Centre

-Most buses from the city to Eastleigh park along Tom Mboya Street.
-There’s quite a variety of them.
-Look for bus number 4, 6 and 9.
-The main stages are outside Tuskys Imara, along Luthuli Avenue and opposite Khoja Bus Stage.
+Most buses from the city center to Eastleigh are along Tom Mboya Street.
+Look for bus numbers 4, 6, and 9.
+The main stages are outside Tuskys Imara, along Luthuli Avenue, and opposite Khoja Bus Stage.

-Matatus heading to Eastleigh from Nairobi approach First Avenue either from Pangani, through Juja Road, or from Ngara, through General Waruingi Street.
-Buses using General Waruingi Street drop passengers at the roundabout while the ones using Juja Road drop off passengers a short distance from the poorly drained Major Kinyanjui Street.
-Nevertheless, all buses will get you to Eastleigh’s First Avenue.
-The further you are dropped on First Avenue Street the better so you can explore more malls.
+Matatus heading to Eastleigh from Nairobi approach First Avenue either from Pangani through Juja Road or from Ngara through General Waruingi Street.
+Buses using General Waruingi Street drop passengers at the roundabout, while the ones using Juja Road drop passengers a short distance from Major Kinyanjui Street.
+Nevertheless, all buses will get you to First Avenue in Eastleigh.

 You could also board a Kariobangi bound bus from Gikomba and alight at Garissa stage along Eastleigh First Avenue.